MicrosoftDocs/powerapps-docs/articles/environments-overview.md

 ### What tools can create environments?

-You can create environments from the PowerApps Admin portal.
+You can create environments from the PowerApps Admin center.
 For more information, see [Environment Administration](environment-administration.md).

-You cannot create environments from the Studio, WebAuth, or Client experiences.
+You cannot create environments from PowerApps Studio or PowerApps Mobile.